 How TIG Welding Works

-You strike an arc between the tungsten electrode and the base metal, and that arc generates the heat that melts the joint area into a weld pool.
+You strike an arc between the tungsten electrode and the base metal.
+That arc creates the heat that melts the joint area into a weld pool.

-The tungsten electrode doesn’t melt into the weld; it maintains a stable arc while inert shielding gas, usually argon, protects both the electrode and molten metal from atmospheric contamination.
+The tungsten electrode does not melt into the weld.
+It holds a stable arc while inert shielding gas, usually argon, protects the electrode and molten metal from air.

 Arc And Shielding Gas

 You then rely on inert shielding gas, usually argon, to isolate the molten pool from oxygen, nitrogen, and moisture.
-This protection prevents oxidation, reduces porosity, and preserves a clean joint.
+This protection helps prevent oxidation, reduce porosity, and preserve a clean joint.

-The nozzle directs gas around the arc, and that controlled envelope improves arc stability while supporting consistent heat transfer.
+The nozzle directs gas around the arc.
+That controlled gas envelope improves arc stability and supports steady heat transfer.

 Tungsten Electrode Function

-Keep electrode maintenance strict: clean the tip, sharpen it correctly, and prevent contamination so the arc stays stable.
-Set amperage to match the electrode and material.
+Keep electrode maintenance strict.
+Clean the tip, grind it correctly, and prevent contamination so the arc stays stable.

 Why Mechanics Choose TIG Welding

-Mechanics choose TIG welding because it delivers clean, high-quality welds with no slag, which is critical for precise automotive repairs and fabrication.
+Mechanics choose TIG welding because it delivers clean, high-quality welds with no slag.
+That matters for precise automotive repairs, fabrication, and visible joints.

-Because you manually feed filler, you control puddle size and deposition rate, which improves consistency and lets you choose the right filler for the job.
-Additionally, using 100% argon ensures optimal shielding for clean welds, enhancing the overall quality of your work.
+Because you feed filler by hand, you control puddle size and deposition rate.
+That improves consistency and helps you choose the right filler for the job.

 Manual filler control lets you shape the puddle, improve consistency, and choose the right filler for each repair.